Subito-it/SBTUITestTunnel/README.md

 ld: symbol(s) not found for architecture i386
 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-**Note** Each and every file of the framework is wrapped around #if DEBUG pre-processor directive to avoid that any of its code accidentally ends in production when releasing.

 ### UI Testing target